linkdata/rinse/README.md

 The `input.pdf` file is converted to a set of image files using `pdftoppm`.

 The set of images files is OCR-ed and processed into a PDF using `tesseract`.

+When the job is deleted, all it's files are overwritten and then deleted.